 It appears there are times when it’s valid to defend oneself against unjust persecution.
 Because each situation is different, and the believer must exercise good judgment, it’s best to try to think through scenarios in advance of an emergency.
 As a Christian, I am a citizen of heaven (Phil.
 3:20), and my first allegiance is to my Lord and Savior, Jesus Christ.
 I am also an American citizen, and enjoy unprecedented freedoms and prosperity (some of which are based on biblical principles).
 When there is a conflict between Christian and American values, I should always choose Christ first.
 I wish I could say I always make the right choice, but sometimes I fail, as we all do.
 Some biblical choices are clear and easy to make; but some are not, and I am forced to wrestle with the decision.
 Christian liberty gives me freedom to make many personal choices, so long as those choices are governed by wisdom (Prov.
 4:7; 19:8), love for others (Rom.
 14:15; 1 Cor.
 13:4-8a; 16:14), and bring glory to God (Rom.
 11:36; 16:27; 1 Cor.
 10:31; Eph.
 1:6, 11-14).

 I think law-abiding responsible persons should be prepared to protect and defend themselves when attacked.
 As an American, I own a firearm for self-defense, which is my constitutional right according the Second Amendment of the United States of America, which declares, “A well regulated militia, being necessary to the security of a free state, the right of the people to keep and bear arms, shall not be infringed.”
 I celebrate this right of self-protection.
 I carry a gun for self-protection with the understanding that force is sometimes necessary to stop violent persons who are bent on stealing or causing physical harm.
 Carrying a gun creates a heightened sense of awareness and personal responsibility.
 If I’m ever compelled to draw my firearm around others, I want to be seen as the good guy; so I make it a point to behave and dress in a non-offensive manner.
 Because my actions can harm others, I need to know what I’m doing before I make the decision to draw my weapon.
 Before I act, I need to know that my life or the life of an innocent person is in danger.
-I should also resolve in advance that I’m ready to take action that could harm an attacker if I feel my life or the life of an innocent person is in danger.
+I should also resolve in advance that I’m ready to take action that could harm an attacker if I feel my life or the life of an innocent person is threatened.
 Above all, I need to know my intentions and actions are right before God; for I know a day will come when I stand before His throne and give account for my life (2 Cor.
 5:9-10).
 If a person does not like guns as a means of self-defense, then by all means have some protection, whether pepper spray, a pocket knife, or an alert mind that tries to avoid trouble altogether.
 For most criminals there’s a risk verses reward mentality, and they are often deterred from committing crime if the risk of being caught and punished exceeds the prospect of reward.
 This assumes some rational thinking, and I realize some criminals engage in harmful behavior without thought or fear (perhaps because they’re impaired by drugs or just arrogant).
 Prevention is better than confrontation when dealing with criminals.
-As a means of home protection I used to post signs that read beware of dog, property under camera surveillance, and beware of owner (with a picture of a handgun).
-These were intended to dissuade potential criminals who may have targeted my home.
-There was reality behind the signs, for I had a dog, there were cameras, and, if necessary, I would use force as a means of protection.
-My hope was never to encounter a criminal, and if a psychological deterrent worked, then property and life were preserved.
+As a means of home protection I post signs that read beware of dog, property under camera surveillance, and beware of owner (with a picture of a handgun).
+These are posted to dissuade criminals who may target my home.
+My hope is to avoid an encounter with a criminal, and if a psychological deterrent works, then property and life are preserved.

 Lastly, the governments of this world—though comprised of sinful men—are under God’s sovereign control and serve as ministers for good and justice.
 When doing God’s will, governmental rulers are to be respected and obeyed, as God has granted them the authority to kill for just reasons.
 Scripture states, “for it [government] is a minister of God to you for good.
 But if you do what is evil, be afraid; for it does not bear the sword for nothing” (Rom.
 13:4a).
 The sword is a picture of capital punishment, which God sanctions by means of the governments of this world.
 Having an army or police force is necessary to restrain evil.
 If a Christian is called into police or military service, then he may be the one who wields the instrument of punishment to accomplish God’s will.
 In this case, he needs to be the best police officer or soldier he can be; and this for God’s glory.
 Certainly there are rulers who abuse their power for sinful purposes, and at times need to be resisted (with wisdom and courage).
 However, for the most part, governments serve as “a minister of God” (Rom.
 13:4), and for this reason, we submit ourselves “for the Lord’s sake to every human institution, whether to a king as the one in authority, or to governors as sent by him for the punishment of evildoers and the praise of those who do right” (1 Pet.
 2:13-14).
 We submit to rulers in authority, “so that we may lead a tranquil and quiet life in all godliness and dignity” (1 Tim.
 2:2).
 I prefer a tranquil life so that I may pursue my spiritual walk with the Lord and do good (Eph.
 2:10; Tit.
 2:11-14).